AKYEGON/dukafiti/replit.md

 - July 6, 2025.
 Implemented keyboard shortcuts (Ctrl+A for mark all, Ctrl+R for mark first unread, Esc to close)
 - July 6, 2025.
 Added real-time synchronization for notification status updates across multiple sessions
 - July 6, 2025.
 Enhanced notification panel UI with "New" badges, check buttons, and improved interaction patterns
+- July 6, 2025.
+Completely rebuilt notifications page to use Supabase-based useNotifications hook instead of server endpoints
+- July 6, 2025.
+Implemented automatic mark-as-read functionality: opening notifications page marks all notifications as read
+- July 6, 2025.
+Fixed notification field references throughout pages to use correct Supabase schema (is_read, created_at, etc.)
+- July 6, 2025.
+Enhanced notification icons with proper type mapping and visual consistency across all notification types
 ```

 ## User Preferences